All Saints' Church, Dunedin: Worship

-Worship at All Saints' is in the Anglo-Catholic tradition, Incense and bells are used for High Mass.
+Worship at All Saints' is in the Anglo-Catholic tradition.
+Incense and bells are used for High Mass.

 Music

+The first musician appointed to All Saints was George R West.
+George Richard West (1839-1891) was an organist, conductor, composer, publisher and founder of New Zealand’s first retail music shop.
 The first organ at All Saints was donated by the first vicar in 1871: "(Mr Granger) has to act as organist- or rather harmonium player- and later he presented the Church with an organ."
 Mr. Granger left All Saints in 1872.
 This organ went to Holy Trinity Church, Lawrence, New Zealand in 1874.
 The second All Saints' organ (1874-1905), has a label on the back: 'John B. West, Organ Builder, Dunedin, New Zealand’, however, it appears that this label has been pasted over the position occupied by a former label and it may be a Halmshaw & Sons organ.
-This organ was re-located to the original wooden 1863 St Peter’s Church in Queenstown, New Zealand in 1906.
+This organ was re-located to the original wooden 1863 St Peter's Church in Queenstown, New Zealand in 1906.

 The third and current organ was built by Bevington & Sons, a London firm founded in 1794.
 Two of the most notable Bevington organs are in St Patrick's Cathedral, Dublin and St Martin-in-the-Fields, London.
 Bevington organs won medals at exhibitions in Paris (1855 and 1867) and London (1862), and are held in high regard for the quality of their construction and voicing.
 The firm was absorbed into Hill, Norman and Beard in 1944.

 All Saints' Bevington organ was built in 1877 for St Paul's Presbyterian Church, Christchurch.
 In 1905 the organ was transferred to All Saints.
 It was restored in 1969 by the South Island Organ Company.
 The two manuals have tracker action, and the pedals have tubular pneumatic action.
 In recent years a Bourdon pedal stop has been added.
 All Saints' organ is one of three Bevington organs in Aotearoa New Zealand, the others being at the Cathedral of the Blessed Sacrament Christchurch and at St. John the Baptist Waimate North.

-Groups

-The Church presently has a baby and toddler group, runs a Catechesis of the Good Shepherd course, and has a long association with the Student Christian Movement.
-All Saints’ also has a branch of the Association of Anglican Women (successor organization to the Mothers' Union) and has an active branch of the Guild of the Servants of the Sanctuary.
-In 2015 the parish launched All Saints' Fruit & Veges, a vegetable box scheme to offer the community fruit and veges.